- Enrollment Status

 - Master of Professional Studies in the field of sustainable urban planning

-The Graduate School of Political Management, through the College of Professional Studies, offers the following:
+Offered by the Graduate School of Political Management, through the College of Professional Studies

 - Master of Professional Studies in the field of legislative affairs